Support our work by becoming our Patron! Learn More

 10. Do not write in tip amounts for the guest.
 These should be supplied by the guest only, unless the tip is mandatory and that fact has been communicated in advance to the guest.

-11. Tally credit card charges on a daily basis, making sure to check that the preceding procedures have been followed.
+11. Tally credit card charges daily, making sure to check that the preceding procedures have been followed.
 If they have not, take immediate corrective action to ensure compliance.

-12. Always use the credit card tokenisation function If your hotel software supports the same.
+12. Always use the credit card tokenization function If your hotel software supports the same.
 This will avoid the need to store actual credit card data in the hotel software.